Joseph Joanovici: Arrest and imprisonment

 During his 1949 trial, at least 27 individuals testified that they were released from German captivity due to Joanovici's intervention.
 These testimonies, along with his support for the Honneur de la Police, his role in the capture of Bonny and Lafont, and his Resistance Medal, contributed to his exoneration on charges of intelligence with the enemy.
 He was, however, found guilty of economic collaboration, for which he was sentenced to five years in prison, as well as confiscation of his property.
 Since the annexation of his native Bessarabia by Romania during the war made his nationality uncertain, he avoided deportation.
 Furthermore, his poor health rendered him no longer suitable for a prison environment, so the decision was made to keep him under house arrest in a hotel room in the southern town of Mende.
 Using the telephone in his hotel room, he was able to rebuild his fortune in the scrap-metal trade and became a very visible philanthropist who enjoyed immense popularity in Mende.

 In January 1957, he fled France and sought refuge in Israel using a fake passport.
 After the Israeli authorities became aware of his fake documentation and the false pretenses under which he entered the country, his permit of residence was not renewed, and he was forced to return to France in late 1958.
 There he was once again arrested and subjected to a trial, which resulted in his acquittal of most of the charges and finally being sentenced to one year in prison.

-He was released in 1962 and moved to Clichy, where he died in relative poverty on 7 February 1965, aged 59.
+He was jailed in 1958 at the Baumettes Prison.
+Weakened by a long hunger strike, and suffering from arteriosclerosis, he was freed in May 1962 on humanitarian grounds due to his health, and lived quietly thereafter at his modest two-room apartment on avenue Anatole-France in Clichy, cared for by his former secretary and mistress Lucie Schmidt, nicknamed "Lucie-Fer", Iron Lucy.
+Ruined, he died impoverished on 7 February 1965.